How can we help? 👋

 • Avoid duplicating existing platform fields

-• Document why a custom field exists and who owns it
+• Document why each custom field exists and who owns it

 • Review and retire unused custom fields periodically